Carolinapalacios95/Rotten-Watermelons/README.md

 ## Usage

 A user will first be routed to the login page when accessing the website.
-Once there, a user may either log in or click signup to be to access the full website.
-After signing in, a user will then be redirected to the homepage where they will be able to view all the movies in the database, their average rating and click on 'Leave a Review' to be taken to a page where they can leave a review for a specific movie.
+Once there, a user may either log in or click signup in order to access the full website.
+After signing in, a user will then be redirected to the homepage where they will be able to view all the movies in the database, a movie's average rating and click on 'Leave a Review' to be taken to a page where they can leave a review for a specific movie.
 A user can also click on the Reviews tab to be taken to a page where they can view all the reviews left by other users.

 ## Collaborators

-Mmdelmain <br>
+Mdelmain <br>
 <a href="https://github.com/mdelmain/">
   <img src="https://contrib.rocks/image?repo=mdelmain/test-repo" />
 </a><br>